jaguililla/sabina/readme.md

 TODO
 ----

-* Add license to this readme (and to the site)
-* Add source url in the site (scm:git:git@github.com:perwendel/sabina.git)
 * Add optimize 'profile'
 * Remove duplicated tests.
 Ie: postOk (JUnit test method)
 * Move tests to integration tests